gourav-gk/shrot/README.md

 ## Overview

-Shrote is a Django-based project that includes various functionalities like audio transcription using Google Speech-to-Text, weather information using RapidAPI, SMS notifications with Twilio, and face recognition.
-Additionally, the project connects to a Google Cloud MySQL database using `cloud-sql-proxy`.
+Shrote is a set of functionalities designed to assist visually challenged individuals.
+It serves as a prototype code that, when embedded in an eyewear device, can significantly enhance the user's ability to interact with their environment.
+This project includes features such as audio transcription using Google Speech-to-Text, weather information using RapidAPI, SMS notifications with Twilio, and face recognition.
+Additionally, Shrote connects to a Google Cloud MySQL database using cloud-sql-proxy.

+The ultimate goal of Shrote is to provide a closer-to-eye solution for visually challenged persons, making everyday tasks more accessible and manageable.

 ## Table of Contents